JuneKelly/sneeze/README.md

 Of course, the `body` of any node can be an arbitrary number of other nodes, like so:
 `[:p, %{id: "status"}, [:span, "woo"]]`

+The `Sneeze.render_iodata/1` function returns an iodata list, which can be more performant in cases where you are passing the result to a function that accepts iodata.

 ## Examples